Fed up with the same-old service stations? Need a break from the monotony of endless motorway miles?

 When you’re driving up or down the motorway, it’s easy to glide past iconic heritage sites without a second glance.

-The birthplace of Sir Isaac Newton is just one mile from the A1 between Grantham and Peterborough.
 A two-minute detour will lead you to Woolsthorpe Manor, a beautiful home with a fascinating history.

 The rural grounds are perfect for enjoying a picnic, or you can scoff a coffee and a cake at the National Trust café.
-There aren’t many motorway stops out there with such a unique history, and it’s well worth your time.
+There aren’t many motorway stops out there with such a unique history, so it’s well worth your time.

-Alnwick Castle (A1)
+Alnwick Castle

 Postcode: NE66 1NQ

-One of Britain’s most iconic castles, this isn’t one for a quick stop.
 But if you’ve got a few hours spare on your travels and fancy making the most of the day, we’d thoroughly recommend stopping at Alnwick Castle.

-With over 950 years of history to explore, there’s lots to see and do at Alnwick.
-The castle was even used to film a few of Hogwarts scenes in the Harry Potter franchise, so be sure to pack your wand and cloak just on the off chance.
+The castle was even used to film a few of Hogwarts scenes in the Harry Potter franchise, so be sure to pack your wand and cloak (just on the off chance).

 Whether you’re after something light, or you need a bigger meal, there’s a wide variety of food to choose from to fuel your adventure.